ku-sldg/plih/_funs/3-Scoping.md

         app f 1                    == 4
 {% endhighlight %}

 In this expression, every time `f 1` is evaluated, the result is different.
 Every time `f 1` is evaluted, the current environment must be known to determine the result.
 Same function, same arguments, different result.
-This is a debugging nightmare.
-Thus, dynamic scoping is to be avoided.
+This is a debugging nightmare and generally, dynamic scoping is to be avoided.

 ## Static Scoping